-Over the last 40+ years, commercial real estate in the U.S. has normally provided positive annual real returns during periods in which inflation (as measured by the annual change in the Consumer Price Index) was over 4%.
+Over the last 40 years, Private Canadian Apartments have provided positive annual real returns during periods in which inflation (as measured by the annual change in the Consumer Price Index) was over 4%.
+In all but one case Private Canadian Apartments provided returns that were meaningfully higher than inflation.